Aihki/node_harjoitukset/README.md

-The end point that are used in this here and examples of them
+The endpoint that are used in this here and examples of them

 ### GET /